 So, yeah, I'm really excited by these two and can't wait to see them in costume and hear something of them singing together.

 And now the announcement that seems to have split the internet.
 After months of rumours it's finally official, Will Smith is the Genie.
 And I think he'll be great.

 Let's get one thing straight, he's not Robin Williams.
 No one is.
 No one is ever going to replace or replicate that iconic performance.
 But he won't play it like Robin Williams.
 When recreating the Genie for Broadway, James Monroe Iglehart was given the freedom to put his own spin on it, bringing the character closer to his original Fats Waller/Cab Calloway inspiration he maintained the spirit of the character Robin created whilst creating something new and uniquely his own that saw him take home a Tony Award for the role.

 As long as Will Smith is given this same freedom, to truly make Genie his own whilst honouring the spirit of what Robin created, then I believe he could do something equally special with the role.
 The man oozes star power and charisma, for all the movie's flaws he (along with Margot Robbie) pretty much carried Suicide Squad and even succeeded in making Deadshot a more likable character than Superman in the DCEU.
 Plus, he can sing.
 Genie was always going to be a big name, especially once it was confirmed Disney wanted unknowns for Aladdin and Jasmine.
 Will Smith brings that star power to the movie but also has the skills to do a good job with the role as long as he's allowed to make it his own.

-Now the waiting beings and it's gonna be a long one.
+Now the waiting begins and it's gonna be a long one.
 Disney revealed their production slate through to 2019 yesterday and Aladdin wasn't on it.
 That means this movie is likely to be a 2020 release!
 Best start saving for 2019's D23 as that's likely where we'll get a first look!